notaryproject/notation/docs/nv2/README.md

 sha256:0ebe6f409b373c8baf39879fccee6cae5e718003ec3167ded7d54cb2b5da2946
 ```

-**NB** The digest of the OCI manifest is different from the Docker manifest for the same image since their format is different.
+**Note** The digest of the OCI manifest is different from the Docker manifest for the same image since their format is different.
 Therefore, the signer should be careful with the manifest type when signing.

 ### Insecure Registries